myleshyson/laravel-quickbooks/README.md

 });
 ```

-####Making Requests
+#### Making Requests

 Every resource that's available has four methods except for TaxRate and TaxCode.
-Those only have a get and find method.
+Those only have a get, find, and query method.

 ```php
 Customer::create(array $data);